 The UB Center for Medicine and Law

 In today's world, doctors and lawyers may connect professionally only when facing each other in the courtroom and often only as adversaries.
 The Center for Medicine and the Law, with the Johns Hopkins Medical Institutions, operates the JHU/UB School of Law Joint Program for Medicine and the Law.
 The program aims to shift the focus from the courtroom to the classroom by empowering health providers, attorneys and other stakeholders to work together in a collaborative setting on health law issues.
-Founded in July 2011, the center is the first in the nation to focus on collaboration between medicine and law and to serve as an objective and informative resource for health-related professions, policymakers, the media, the public and other academic institutions with similar interests.
+Founded in July 2011, the center serves as a resource for health-related professions, policymakers, the media, the public and other academic institutions with similar interests.

 What We Do

 The center sponsors conferences, research scholarship and educational programs on a variety of key topics at the intersection of medicine and law.
 Center faculty work together on a range of health law issues, including tort reform, patient safety, intellectual property in the health care industry, access to health care, health insurance reimbursement, international health and bioethics.

 Who We Are